The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 * If Charles (`customer_id=3`) changes their address in the database, then every row with `customer_id=3` must also be changed.
 Miss one and the data is inconsistent.
 We can see that this already happened!
 * An order can only ever have one customer attached to it making it redundant to list the customer next to the order when listing out the products in an order.

+### Normalization Rule #3: Primary Key Dependency

+The third rule of normalization avoids redundancy and repetitive data by requiring that every column must depend solely on the primary key — not on some other column.

 We fix this by extracting each dependency into its own table: